 Huh?
 What?
 What is this book about?
 All I have are general words that are meant to hype me up but they’re all fluff.
 Just like a booming announcer’s voice during a movie trailer that’s trying to tell me a story, it’s all dazzle and no substance.
 There are some words that are so general that they mean nothing.
 Or they mean different things to different people.
 What one person finds “beautiful” or “thrilling” isn’t the same across the board.
 Using some in a query or manuscript is okay, but I’m seeing a lot of paragraphs that resemble the above.
 If I read a paragraph full of generalities and ambiguous words, I really have no idea what your plot is.
 Plot is made up of specific events, not hot keywords.
 Avoid these words in your query and in your manuscript.
 Specifics are key.
 What does “beautiful” look like to this character?
 How does that character react uniquely to something “exciting”?
+(Here’s a handy list of character reactions.)
 Use instances where you’d normally use a boring or ambiguous word as an opportunity to show us something about the characters you’ve created.
 Striking out these blah words also goes a long way toward adding to voice.

 Filters are phrases like “I think” and “I see” and “in my opinion” that dilute your prose.
 They’re most noticeable in first person but appear in third person, too.
 For example, it’s a lot more wordy to say, “I saw a dog bounding across the lawn,” than, “A dog bounded across the lawn.”
 Obviously, the narrator saw it, or they wouldn’t be describing it for the reader.
 Same with, “I thought her hair looked stupid.”
 That’s weak compared to, “Her hair looked like a skunk had set itself on fire.”
 The “I thought” and “I saw” just lessen the impact of what follows.
 Of course, you’re allowed to say things like, “I thought I saw a ghost,” if they’re important to your plot, but try and weed filters out of your ordinary prose.
 Tangentially, one of my biggest pet peeves is when writers put: “… blah blah blah, I thought in my head.”
 Yes.
 Obviously.
 What else do you think with?
 Your elbow?

-As many readers have mentioned in comments, a nifty trick during revision is reading your manuscript aloud.
+As many readers have mentioned in comments, a nifty trick for how to rewrite a novel is reading your manuscript aloud.
 Yes, it’s tedious.
 Yes, you sometimes lose your voice doing it, but you catch so many things you never would’ve caught before.
 My favorite thing to do — during workshop and critique sessions — is to actually have another person (or, you know, if you’ve got such a patient person at your disposal at all times) read your manuscript or parts of it to you.
 This is extremely instructive.
 You hear it in another voice (one that’s not inside your head) and you get to see where you reader stumbled or seemed to get caught up in certain sentences.
 You get to see if another voice makes the prose come alive (which means it has voice of its own) or if it lies flat on the page and makes your reader start droning.
 Very useful stuff!

 Using “Suddenly” in Creative Writing Is a Cheap Crutch